I got a big wake-up call a few months ago when Gretel hurt her back and was diagnosed with Intervertebral Disk Disease (IVDD).

 After a while, I realized that some of the supplements had overlapping benefits.
 I didn’t think some others were doing much for her or were that important.
 In the end, I settled on the 10 supplements below.

 I consider these supplements high-quality and in most cases there is at least strong anecdotal evidence that they are effective for a lot of dogs, if not actual scientific studies.
 They’re all supplements that I think are good to give to active dogs, senior dogs, and dogs recovering from IVDD.

 Please remember that I am not a vet and I am not qualified to give advice to YOU about what supplements you should give your dog.
 I’m just sharing what works for us.
 Always check with your vet first before giving your dog a new supplement if you are at all in doubt.

 Note: many of the links below are affiliate links.
-This means when you click on a link and make a purchase, I will receive a few pennies to help maintain this website.
+This means when you click on a link and make a purchase, I will receive a few pennies at no extra cost to you.

 Supplements in our cabinet:

 We use Grizzly Salmon Oil™ , which is made from Wild salmon oil contains high levels of the Omega-3 fatty acids DHA and EPA, as well as Omega 6 and Arachidonic fatty acids.

 These components not only support healthy skin and coat, but also cognition, vision, and other nerve-based functions.

 Note: if you give your dog oil primarily to improve their skin and coat, the Grizzly Wild Pollock Oil (which contains high concentration of EPA but very low DHA) is significantly cheaper.